|Job Title: ||Older Adult Outreach Nurse (RN/RPN) |

 - individual counseling and education and support

-- Consult with general practitioners, caregivers and family members and work with staff in continuing and long term care as well as hospitals as appropriate.
+- Consults with general practitioners, caregivers and family members and works with staff in continuing and long term care as well as hospitals as appropriate.

-- Coordinate community resources and provide educational programs as required.
+- Coordinates community resources and provides educational programs as required.

-- Establish and maintain relationships with, and consult with, clients, their families and colleagues to provide appropriate treatment services based on best practices and client need.
+- Establish and maintains relationships with, and consults with, clients, their families and colleagues to provide appropriate treatment services based on best practices and client need.

 - Share knowledge and expertise with colleagues via consultations, in-services and presentations.

 - Act as a clinical resource for nurses and other health care providers in the hospital and community.

 - May provide direct care as well as outreach services.

 - Current practicing registration as a Registered Nurse or Registered Psychiatric Nurse with the British Columbia College of Nurses and Midwives (BCCNM).

 - Three (3) year’s recent related experience working in geriatric mental health and addictions or an equivalent combination of education and experience.